apache/spark/docs/configuration.md

   <td><code>spark.executor.maxNumFailures</code></td>
   <td>numExecutors * 2, with minimum of 3</td>
   <td>
-    Spark exits if the number of failed executors exceeds this threshold.
+    The maximum number of executor failures before failing the application.
     This configuration only takes effect on YARN, or Kubernetes when `spark.kubernetes.allocation.pods.allocator` is set to 'direct'.
   </td>